The best fitness and health gifts for starting the new year off stronger than ever

 Patagonia Synchilla Snap-T Fleece Pullover ($119; nordstrom.com)

 This Patagonia fleece is a winter workout's best friend.
-Warm enough to wear it on your way to the gym, but light enough for a run outside in the snow, this pullover is a versatile layer that keeps you cozy when you're pushing yourself.
+Warm enough to wear on your way to the gym, but light enough for a run outside in the snow, this pullover is a versatile layer that keeps you cozy when you're pushing yourself.

 Carbon38 Sheer Crop Tank ($39; carbon38.com)